cloudera-cemea/CML_vHoL/README.md

 After exploring the data and building an initial, baseline model the work of optimization (a.k.a. hyperparameter tuning) can start to take place.
 In this phase of an ML project, model training script is made to be more robust.
 Further, it is now time to find model parameters that provide the “best” outcome.
 Depending on the model type and business use case “best” may mean use of different metrics.
 For instance, in a model that is built to diagnose ailments, the rate of false negatives may be especially important to determine “best” model.
 In cybersecurity use case, it may be the rate of false positives that’s of most interest.

-To give Data Scientists flexibility to collect, record, and compare experiment runs, CML provides out-of-the-box mlflow Experiments as a framework to achieve this.
+To give Data Scientists flexibility to collect, record, and compare experiment runs, Cloudera AI provides out-of-the-box mlflow Experiments as a framework to achieve this.

 - Inside a running Workbench session,
 - navigate to code/4_train_model.py